s0nicboOm/Algo-analysis-2/README.md

 ```
     * DIALOG : python3 temp.py sh.txt
     * DIALOG SEARCH : python3 temp.py sh.txt 'know me' 1

 ### Sample run
 The code is made such that it will run in bash or cmd only.
+The code uses KMP.